 Though warned not to walk outside the black iron gates, we did it anyway…we are contrarians.
 Beyond the black iron gates and through the gauntlet of peddlers of tourist services and a half block west on Fort Street, we finally broke free.
 Free from the manufactured “Belize experience” inside the black iron gates, free from the taxi drivers, horse carriage drivers, snorkeling guides, ganja salesman and now free to explore the real Belize City.

-And then this guy jumps off the sidewalk and begins to walk with us.
+And then this guy jumped off the sidewalk and began to walk with us.

 It was hard to tell what his colorful costume was…I first thought maybe something Garifuna, then maybe a Mayan warrior, or Kukulkan, the Plumed Serpent.
 I’m not really sure, it didn’t occur to me to ask during our conversation.
 The conversation began like this:

 “Hey mon, I see that you are walking and sweating out what you done last night!”

 Apparently he is familiar with what is normal on a cruise ship.
 Not missing a beat, I replied:

 “I was in my room at 8 o’clock reading my Bible and praying.”

 That was a lie, it was closer to 9:30pm.
 And then he said: